IBM/java-sdk-core/Authentication.md

 The java-sdk-core project supports the following types of authentication:
 - Basic Authentication
 - Bearer Token Authentication
+- Identity and Access Management (IAM) Authentication (grant type: apikey)
-- Identity and Access Management (IAM) Authentication
+- Identity and Access Management (IAM) Authentication (grant type: assume)
 - Container Authentication
 - VPC Instance Authentication
 - Cloud Pak for Data Authentication
 - Multi-Cloud Saas Platform (MCSP) Authentication
 - No Authentication (for testing)

 The SDK user configures the appropriate type of authentication for use with service instances.
-The authentication types that are appropriate for a particular service may vary from service to service, so it is important for the SDK user to consult with the appropriate service documentation to understand which authenticators are supported for that service.
+The authentication types that are appropriate for a particular service may vary from service to service, so it is important for the SDK user to consult with the appropriate service documentation to understand which authentication types are supported for that service.

 The java-sdk-core allows an authenticator to be specified in one of two ways:
-1. programmatically - the SDK user constructs an instance of the desired authenticator using the appropriate Builder class or constructor, and then passes the authenticator instance when constructing an instance of the service.
+1. programmatically - the SDK user constructs an instance of the desired authenticator using the appropriate Builder class or constructor, and then passes the authenticator instance when constructing an instance of the service client.
 2. configuration - the SDK user provides external configuration information (in the form of environment variables or a credentials file) to indicate the type of authenticator, along with the configuration of the necessary properties for that authenticator.